gertscha/dotfiles/README.md

 There is an install script that should cover the required packages, see `scripts/debian/sway-install.sh`.

+To customize the built-in keyboard, with a symbol layer and home row mods, I use [KMonad](https://github.com/kmonad/kmonad).
+The systemd module and config file to run it on startup is setup is setup.
+However the config is specific to my laptop model and the de-CH locale I use.
+Install it with `stack build && stack install`, after cloning the repo and installing [stack](https://docs.haskellstack.org/en/stable/).
+If you are not using my shell configs you usually need to add the stack install location to the path.

 # Dependencies
 Main programs I use (included in Base):